GoogleCloudPlatform/bigquery-utils/tools/vscode_query_breakdown/README.md

 "query_breakdown.jar".
 The latest version as of 08/28/2020 is already included in this directory.

 ## Usage
-Run the extension using the VSCode UI, and in developer mode, open the txt file that contains the queries and press the button on the left menu bar under Query_Breakdown that says "Find Unparseable Components" or use the Command Palette to run the Query Breakdown command.
-When the extension is run, it will show on the bottom right a message that the extension is running.
+Run the extension using the VSCode UI, and in the Extension Development Host window, open the txt file that contains the queries and press the button on the left menu bar under Query Breakdown that says "Find Unparseable Components" or use the Command Palette to run the Query_Breakdown command.

+When the extension is run, a
+message that the extension is running ("Finding Unparseable Components") will show on the bottom right.
 When finished, the unparesable and paresable components of the queries in the txt file will be highlighted, the runtime and performance metric will pop up on the bottom right, and an output.txt file will be created/overwritten.